Bombay Begums: Development

-The inspiration for Bombay Begums was originated long back in 2012, when she found herself wondering about the double lives of urban Indian women who join the corporate workforce and excel at their jobs but still have to confront gendered expectations back at home, citing the examples of her past life.
-She initially conceived Bombay Begums as a television show and started writing the script, but she could not find the right producers for the series.
-Post the release of Lipstick Under My Burkha in 2017, the Los Angeles-based Chernin Entertainment expressed interest in Bombay Begums and Netflix came on board soon after.
+The inspiration for Bombay Begums originated in 2012, when Shrivastava found herself wondering about the double lives of urban Indian women who join the corporate workforce and excel at their jobs but still have to confront gendered expectations back at home, citing the examples of her past life.
+She initially conceived of Bombay Begums as a television show and started writing the script, but she could not find the right producers for the series.
+After the release of Lipstick Under My Burkha in 2017, the Los Angeles-based Chernin Entertainment expressed interest in Bombay Begums and Netflix came on board soon after.
 Like her previous outings Lipstick Under My Burkha and Dolly Kitty Aur Woh Chamakte Sitare, Bombay Begums revolves around women who are in a state of transition – personal and professional – examining the illusion of freedom afforded to them in modern India.

 Filming

-Shrivastava started the creation of the series while working on the Prime original Made In Heaven.
-She and her co-team members Iti Agarwal and Bornila Chatterjee, worked on the writing and direction of the series.
+Shrivastava started the creation of the series while working on the Prime original Made in Heaven.
+She and her co-team members Iti Agarwal and Bornila Chatterjee worked on the writing and direction of Bombay Begums.
 The principal shooting of the series took place in late 2019 and was completed in March 2020, weeks prior to the COVID-19 pandemic lockdown in India.
-The team undertook post-production activities in July 2020 and was completed within two months.
+The team undertook post-production activities in July 2020 and it was completed within two months.